qzan9/jni-nvm/doc/spdk-gsg.md

 **NOTE** that this bug has been fixed for newer version of CentOS (6.7) and DPDK (2.2.0).

+if compiling with a newer kernel, such as `3.10.x`, the old gcc of CentOS 6.x may complain

+    /usr/src/kernels/3.10.99-1.el6.elrepo.x86_64/include/linux/slab.h:517: error: inlining failed in call to ‘kzalloc.clone.0’: --param max-inline-insns-single limit reached

+one stupid fix would be increasing `max-inline-insns-single` to a larger size and edit `$(DPDK_DIR)/lib/librte_eal/linuxapp/igb_uio/Makefile`

+    MODULE_CFLAGS += -I$(SRCDIR) --param max-inline-insns-single=1000

 ## Build DPDK and SPDK ##

 first build DPDK